 Participating in the Covid-19 public inquiry

-The pandemic affected everyone, but for babies, children and young people, the impacts will be long-lasting and era-defining.
+The Covid-19 pandemic affected everyone, but for babies, children and young people experiencing poverty and disadvantage, the impacts may be particularly long-lasting and era-defining.

 The government has set out to understand better how decisions were made during the pandemic and their consequences through the Covid-19 public inquiry.
-We have directly participated in this process to highlight the impact on children and families of the UK government’s choices.
+We are directly participating in this process to highlight the impact on children and families of the UK government’s choices.
 We have set this out in our report “What about the children?

 Important lessons must be learned for the future while the events are still fresh in our minds.
-And crucially, children need support to deal with the consequences of decisions made during the pandemic which continue to affect them now – the years of lost learning, lost freedoms, and lost hope.
+And crucially, children need support to deal with the consequences of decisions made during the pandemic which continue to affect them now – the years of lost learning and, lost freedoms at a critical time in their development.

 Quote: “Children are a low political priority in an adult-centric Westminster and often invisible as far as core decision-making is concerned.
 This invisibility was exacerbated during the pandemic.”
 Rajiv Menon KC, Barrister representing Children’s Rights Organisations